manchandajayant/JS_DATA_SURVEY_VIS/Readme.md

-# Visualisation of data from [state of js](https://2020.stateofjs.com/en-US/) survey
+# Data sort and visualisation from [state of js](https://2020.stateofjs.com/en-US/) survey

 Clone the Repository